D0L0S/RabbitMQ/README.md

 INSTALLATION
 ------------------------------

 In order to install Rabbit Controller simply pull the main repository.
 Once this has been done ensure that all files have correct privilages.
-Lazy Sollution: chmod 775 *.*

 ------------------------------
 CONFIGURATION